 Not to mention, pedestrians can appear from behind a vehicle without warning.

 Car accidents most likely happen within five miles from home.
 This may be due to the fact that drivers drive carelessly, often times speeding up, and paying less attention to their surroundings.

-Accidents may also occur when your backing out of your driveway, accidently hitting a car from behind, or sideswiping a parked car.
+Accidents may also occur when your backing out of your driveway, accidentally hitting a car from behind or sideswiping a parked car.